 This happens because of the stigma associated with failure in the Nigerian startup community say some founders of failed companies.
 The thing is, the odds are not in a founder’s favor right from the start, so it’s hard to understand why there is any stigma at all.

-“Failure is the main ingredient of success.
-We actually did not fail, we stopped doing what will not get us to where we are going.”
 In 2015, Fortune estimated that nine of ten startups will fail and in 2016, Huffington Post said it was 95%.
 Though there is paucity of data on the failure rate among African startups, the one available estimate given by a Nigerian bank Stanbic IBTC claimed that over 80% of Nigerian startups fail within their first five years.
 Given startups have a greater chance of failing than succeeding, most founders of failed startups in more advanced economies tend to share their experience, probably partly as catharsis, but also so other would-be entrepreneurs can learn from their mistakes.

 Some industry insiders think Nigeria needs its own FailCon and Fuckup Nights, creating a cottage industry around discussing failure in business.
 The idea is to help the Nigerian tech ecosystem mature by educating entrepreneurs on both sides of their journey as entrepreneurs.